opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

            }
        }

-4. Optionally, you can also build the Java classes which will register the new RPC.
-This is useful to test the edits you have made to HelloProvider.java and HelloWorldImpl.java.
+4. Optionally, users can build the Java classes that will register the new RPC.
+This is useful to test the edits that was made to HelloProvider.java and HelloWorldImpl.java.

    .. code:: shell